PIANO INSTRUCTORS

 A native of Corpus Christi, Texas Randy started playing guitar at age 14.
 He attended Del Mar College where he studied with Classical Guitarist Philip Hii, Jazz Guitarists Chester Rupe and Keith Justus.
 Randy continued his music education at Texas State University under the instruction of Mark Cruz, Morris Nelms and Dr. James Polk.
 While at Texas State University, Randy had the opportunity to share the stage with great jazz musicians such as Pete Christlieb, Dr. Stephen Hawk and Wes Anderson.

-VIOLIN INSTRUCTORS
+VIOLIN INSTRUCTOR

 DRUM INSTRUCTORS